 With the successful launch of the HAPPINESS Project well underway, Iheanacho and Dike visited Owerri, the capital of Imo State, accompanied by Nichole Roxas, MD, MPH, a resident in the Yale Department of Psychiatry.
 Using project manuals and training protocols based on the World Health Organization’s mental health Gap Action Programme (mhGAP), they conducted refresher training for the primary care teams that, before their introduction to the HAPPINESS Project, had limited or no experience providing mental health services.

 Among the topics discussed at the September 2019 meetings in Owerri were diagnosis and treatment options for patients; patient follow up; clinical supervision; child and adolescent mental health; referrals for substance use disorders and rehabilitation; use of language to reduce stigma in mental health; and psychoeducation, psychosocial support, and counseling for patients and their families.

 Dike said the trainees are passionate about the program and have sought out opportunities to be educated, whether through group training sessions like the one in September or via the web through a telemedicine service.
 Case conference and continuing education calls are conducted once a month between Yale and Nigeria via a web messenger, and a special training app is in development.

 “Whatever you do, as small as it is, a drop in the bucket goes a long way for people who are so eager to be served,” Dike said.

 Continued marketing of the program throughout Imo State should generate even more patient interest in the service, Iheanacho said.
-There was discussion at the September meeting about creating project “advocacy kits” with posters, flyers, branded jackets, or T-shirts.
+There has been discussion about creating project “advocacy kits” with posters, flyers, branded jackets, or T-shirts.
 Participants also suggested creating HAPPINESS Project Facebook and web pages.